-Lottery results provide the order of selection for each student's requested school(s).
+Lottery results provide the selection order for each student's requested school(s).
 Please note these results are static and are not updated with post-lottery requests submitted.
-Parents who applied during the Change in Assignment Choice Lottery Window can access their student’s information by using their choice form number.
+Parents who applied during the Change in Assignment (CIA) Choice Lottery Window can access their student’s information by using their choice form number.
 Students’ names are not listed.
-Requests submitted January 6, 2020 or later are not included in the lottery results.
+Requests submitted January 4, 2021 or later are not included in the lottery results.

 The lottery order, step three of the process listed below, does not guarantee placement.
 Space by grade level will later determine school choice assignments.
 That information will be determined based on student projections for each school by grade.
 Change in Assignment Choice notification of approval or waiting list number will be determined and letters mailed to parents no later than Thursday, March 31, 2022.

-Change in Assignment Choice does not impact the process for applying to the district’s 11 magnet academies and Sara Collins Elementary.
+Change in Assignment Choice does not affect the process for applying to the District’s 11 magnet academies and Sara Collins Elementary.
 Those schools are not included in the Change in Assignment Choice process.
-Three other schools have variations in the assignment/choice process.
+The three schools listed below have variations in the assignment/choice process.
 Assignments may be limited due to available space.

 - Dr. Phinnize J. Fisher Middle School

-- Sterling School – There is a First Choice geocode assignment area, as well as the Change in Assignment Choice Process.
+- Sterling School – There is a First Choice geocode area, as well as the Change in Assignment Choice Process.
 Students for The Charles Townes Center are selected using Gifted and Talented criteria.